Raztor0/cpp_notes/notes.md

 int i3 = {7.2}; // error: floating-point to integer conversion (the = is redundant)
 ```

-Unfortunately, conversions that lose information (*narrowing conversions*), suc as double to int and int to char are allowed and implicility applied.
+Unfortunately, conversions that lose information (*narrowing conversions*), such as double to int and int to char are allowed and implicility applied.
 The problems caused by implicit narrowing conversions is a price paid for C compatability.

 When defining a variable, you don't need to state its type explicitly when it can be deduced from the initializer: